raphdeknop/Cryptopunk-Colors/README.md

 # Cryptopunk-Colors
-Which colors are used in the Cryptopunks ?
-I will populate this repo asap, let me clean my code first ;)
+For a project I'm doing, I wanted to know the exact hexadecimal values of all the colors used in the Cryptopunks.

 ## How I did it

 First, I downloaded all 10k images from the Larvalabs website using a Shell script.
-The images are 336x336 px.
+I could've used the official image containing the 10k punks whose hash is on the Blockchain but I needed to have each punk separately anyways.
+I strongly encourage anyone wanting to get the colors to download the official image (https://github.com/larvalabs/cryptopunks/blob/master/punks.png).
+It's more efficient, and it doesn't put an enormous load on Larvalabs' servers.
+The images I had are 336x336 px large.

 ```bash
 mkdir punk_images